savoirfairelinux/building-inclusive-open-source-software/docs/E-CBU.md

 This section is a reorganized synthesis of the whole training.

+### What is accessibility?

+Accessibility is about designing and building for people who experience disabilities.
+- From a product standpoint, it's about ensuring everything you build can be used by anyone, no matter their physical or cognitive abilities.
+- From a legal standpoint, it is an obligation in many countries, guaranteeing an equal right to autonomy and participation of all.
+- From a software standpoint, digital accessibility comes down to making apps optimally perceivable, operable and understandable to people who live with disabilities.
+- From a political standpoint, accessibility is striving fight back against the structural tendency to exclusion of disabled people and attempting to provide them with a place (virtual or not) where they feel at ease and free to express themselves.

+When products are not built with accessibility in mind, they end up excluding many people, denying them access to places, tools or even communication.
+This unfair exclusion is called ableism.

-### Accessibility is nothing without inclusiveness
+### Accessibility calls for inclusiveness

 Inclusiveness is a core concept when talking about diversity.
-It's often a preferred term to accessibility that is rather limited to the inclusion of people with disabilities.
-It highlights that we need to be designing and programming not only for accessability but also for the ever-varying pluralities of human experiences and discriminations.
-In simpler words, not being ableist is not enough.
-We must make sure that we are also not perpetuating other kinds of oppressions.
+It's often a preferred term to accessibility, that is rather limited to the inclusion of people with disabilities.
+It highlights that we need to be designing and programming not only for people who experience disabilities, but also for the ever-varying pluralities of human experiences and discriminations emerging from them.
+In simpler words, focusing only on accessibility will result in the exclusion of the vas majority of users enduring oppressions.

 Here is a *non-exhaustive* list of human characteristics to keep in mind in order to try and include as many user as possible: